oxguy3/coebot-www/README.md

 or at [http://www.gnu.org/licenses/gpl-2.0.html](http://www.gnu.org/licenses/gpl-2.0.html).

 ## Issue tracker
-Since I'm the only person working on this project for the most part, I have opted to use [this Trello board](https://trello.com/b/7hVc2TY1) to track my issues, as I tend to lose patience for GitHub issues.
+Since I'm the only person working on this project for the most part, I have opted to use todo.md to track my issues, as I tend to lose patience for GitHub issues.
 However, I will also keep an eye on GitHub's issue tracker, so you can submit bugs/suggestions/etc via GitHub.